Selective decay for the rotating shallow-water equations with a structure-preserving discretization: Numerical results

 We integrate the initial conditions for 10 days.
 The instability develops in the first three days, then the flow evolves into pairs of counter-rotating vortices.
 The filaments between the vortices become thinner until they can no longer be resolved by the spatial resolution of the mesh.
 This causes a noisy pattern in the vorticity field at day ten for the simulation without any dissipation, see Fig. \ref{fig:shearComp}.
 In contrast, the simulations with Casimir and biharmonic dissipation are much less polluted.
+Moreover, the Casimir dissipation appears to preserve more of the fine-scale structure seen in the reference simulation than does the simulation with biharmonic dissipation.

 The quantities of interest for this simulation are shown in Fig. \ref{fig:shrDiagnostics}.
 Again, we observe the similar dissipation rate of the potential enstrophy for the Casimir and biharmonic dissipation, by construction.
 The simulation with no dissipation and the Casimir dissipative simulation have a similar conservation of energy.
 In contrast, the simulation with biharmonic dissipation has a loss of energy about 100 times greater.